 If beer is what you’re looking for, Bogota Beer Company’s English-style pub environment serves artisan beer made right here in the city.
 Their award-winning beers come in different styles (Lager, Kölsch, stout, honey ale) and colors (white, red, orange, dark) that range from 4% to 8% alcohol.
 Or head to The Irish Pub right on the T of Zona T and, as you can guess by its name, for the Irish pub experience to Bogota.
 Further afield you can try Chelarte near Parque 93 with their four styles of artisan beer.

-Little Indian Superstar is outstanding for the creativity of the mixologists.
-Lychee gin drink is their most popular.
-Ask the mixologist to make a cocktail tailored just for you, the Carta Abierta and you know you’ll be in for a tasting surprise.
+Little Indian Superstar is outstanding for the creativity of their mixologists.
+Their Lychee gin drink is the most popular, or ask the mixologist to make a cocktail tailored just for you, and you know you’ll be in for a tasty surprise.

 Cabrera is a good space for going to party with friends, with an amazingly long bar and several long tables.
 The cocktail list is also long, mostly classics.
 Some signature ones like Sage Margaritas and Mojito with lychees.